Disney World with a 3 Year Old

 So below is a sort of list of the things we did prior to our trip, and then I proceed to talk about food at WDW, and things to do.
 Hope you find it useful!

 For toddlers who are exposed to TV and films a lot this may be irrelevant but my kid doesn’t watch loads of TV, so I felt we needed to do a little homework for him to at least recognise some of the Disney characters.
 What we did:

 ⁃ His favourite Disney film is Cars, so we built up a lot of the excitement about going to Disney around this movie.
 We told him that Lighting McQueen would come home on the day we were leaving for Disney.
-So we got him a medium size Lighting McQueen car on Amazon, wrapped it up and gave it to him on departure day.
+So we got him a medium size Lighting McQueen toy car, wrapped it up and gave it to him on departure day.
 Priceless.
 Why not start the magic at home methinks?

 ⁃ We didn’t really want to suddenly watch all the collection of Disney films so instead we bought story books: one about the classics, another one about princesses and we also got a Pixar book.
-The best book we bought though was Mickey and Minnie’s Storybook Collection (available on Amazon for £12).
+The best book we bought though was Mickey and Minnie’s Storybook Collection.
 The stories in this book are just perfect for 3 years olds, fabulous pictures and interesting/good length stories.
 My boy would just not want to put it down and it was so great because it made meeting Mickey Mouse and his friends much more exciting.

 One other thing we did prior to our visit was to download My Disney Experience app on our phones so we could plan our activities, book our fast passes and dinner experiences.
 I called Disney directly about 30 times with questions and I swear their customer service was always beyond excellent so never hesitate in doing that.
 You can also ask questions via the Disney Parks Moms Panel (Google it).